larsilikum/pagedjs-wokshop/README.md

     }
 }
 ```
+There are several other options here, and the [pagedjs documentation] (https://pagedjs.org/documentation/7-generated-content-in-margin-boxes/) can also help.

 Hier gibt es noch einige andere Möglichkeiten, da hilft auch die [pagedjs Doku.](https://pagedjs.org/documentation/7-generated-content-in-margin-boxes/)

 ### Exkurs: TOC

+To create a table of contents with the correct page numbers, we create our table of contents as links.
+i.e.:

 Um ein Inhaltsverzeichnis mit den richtigen Seitennummern zu erstellen, legen wir unser Inhaltsverzeichnis als Links an.
 z.B.: